Malharhak/imageManager/README.md

-To use the imageManager :
+#ImageManager

+##How to :

-.
-Create an object containing your images references and url (each image will be then called by its reference) :
+1. Create an object containing your images references and url (each image will be then called by its reference) :

 	var myImages = {

 		"reference" : "url",